-The Investment Adviser employs a fundamental investment process that may integrate environmental, social and governance ("ESG") factors alongside traditional fundamental factors.
+The Fund's portfolio managers seek to build a portfolio that reflects their investment views across the U.S. mortgages market consistent with the Fund's overall risk budget and the views of the Investment Adviser's Global Fixed Income top-down teams.
+As part of the Investment Adviser's fundamental investment process, the Investment Adviser may integrate environmental, social and governance ("ESG") factors alongside traditional fundamental factors.
 No one factor or consideration is determinative in the fundamental investment process.

-The Investment Adviser measures the Fund's performance against the Bloomberg U.S. Aggregate Bond Index.
+The Investment Adviser measures the Fund's performance against the Bloomberg U.S. Securitized Bond Index.